topseed/nbake-intro-build-app-store/README.md

 SPA/PWA is good for native/cross platform app store.
 We have a good router, similar to crossroads.js.

-For FX, uncomment line 87 in setup.js ( in public )
+For cool transition effects, uncomment line 87 in setup.js ( in public )

 Important 1: deploy this app (from public ) to cloud, ex: via 'now' from zeit.

 ## Part II Cordova.

-Games are done like this 'hybrid cross platofrm', so I doubt it is slow.
+Games are done like this 'hybrid cross platform', so I doubt it is slow.
 Much cheaper.
-You can't have one IOS develper, you need 2 for back up, and same for Andorid.
-With cross platform development, you just removed 4 FTE
+You can't have one IOS develper, you need 2 for back up, and same for Android.
+With cross platform development, you just removed 4 FTE.

 0. Before starting appstore:

-a) make sure you regualr web app looks good in mobile size, for example in Google Chrom Dev Tools.
+a) make sure your regular web app looks good in mobile size, for example in Google Chrome Dev Tools.

-b) engage logz.io, so you can see traces, else you wont.
+b) engage logz.io, so you can see traces, else you won't.
 There is no console on the mobile device. http://app.logz.io/#/dashboard/live-tail (click 'play')

 c) all the links to assets must be relative.
 So link to your regular www application in the cloud - load from the cloud.
 The link you got in important 1 above.